-Case Arts law LLC’s founder and Principal, Kevin Case, represents musicians and artists nationwide in labor and employment matters, including the drafting and negotiation of collecting bargaining agreements (CBAs) and individual employment contracts on behalf of symphony and opera musicians.
-He has negotiated CBAs on behalf of the musicians of The Cleveland Orchestra, the Chicago Symphony, Pittsburgh Symphony, Milwaukee Symphony, Detroit Symphony, Dallas Symphony, Atlanta Symphony, Charlotte Symphony, New York City Ballet, Pacific Symphony, Florida Orchestra, Chicago Lyric Opera, and the Grant Park Symphony (among others).
+Case Arts law LLC’s founder and Principal, Kevin Case, represents musicians and artists nationwide in labor and employment matters, including the drafting and negotiation of collecting bargaining agreements (CBAs) for symphony, ballet, and opera orchestras in the United States.
+He has negotiated CBAs on behalf of the musicians of The Cleveland Orchestra, the Chicago Symphony, Pittsburgh Symphony, Milwaukee Symphony, Detroit Symphony, Dallas Symphony, Atlanta Symphony, Charlotte Symphony, Alabama Symphony, Sarasota Orchestra, Grand Rapids Symphony, Indianapolis Symphony, Baltimore Symphony, Fort Worth Symphony, New York City Ballet, Pacific Symphony, Florida Orchestra, Nashville Symphony, Kansas City Symphony, Rochester Philharmonic, Utah Symphony, Virginia Symphony, Chicago Lyric Opera, and the Grant Park Symphony (among others).
 Since 2015, he has served as General Counsel to the International Conference of Symphony and Opera Musicians (ICSOM).

 Also a seasoned litigator, Mr. Case has broad-based experience advising clients in cases involving labor arbitration, employment discrimination, employee discipline and discharge, and non-competition and other restrictive covenants.
 He has litigated cases through arbitration and trial in both federal and state court, argued before the Seventh Circuit Court of Appeals and the Illinois Appellate Court, and conducted mediations in the Cook County courts as a certified mediator for the Center for Conflict Resolution in Chicago.
 He is a proud member of the AFL-CIO Union Lawyers Alliance, as well as the American Bar Association Section of Labor and Employment Law.